What is Corporate Governance? Definition, Principles & Importance

 Using Technology: AI and Blockchain

-Companies are adopting AI to improve risk management, automate compliance checks, and provide data-driven insights for better decision-making.
+Companies are adopting AI to improve risk management and automate compliance checks.
+They also use it to generate data-driven insights for better decision-making.
 Blockchain offers potential for increased transparency and security in the voting process and record-keeping.
-Cybersecurity has become a central focus, with AI-driven monitoring protecting important data as digital risks increase.

 Stronger Board Diversity and Shareholder Involvement